felipejh/FastFeet/README.md

 #### React Native Camera
 Used to take a picture of the signature upon delivery of the order.

+#### Redux, Redux Saga, Redux Persist
+Used to store and persist the global states session and user profile.

 ### Screenshots
 ![](.github/mobile.gif)